lexurco/manpager.org_aa/README.txt

+I find that it's easier to organise this README in a "question-answer" format.
+Questions are marked with "Q:", and answers with "A:".

 Q: Who are you?
 A: I am Alexander Arkhipov, a Unix hacker from Moscow.

-Q: How do I contact you?
+Q: How can I contact you?
 A: finger arkhipov@alearx.org | grep -o 'Login: [^ ]*' |
    sed 's/Login: \(.*\)/\1@alearx.org/'

-   You can use this string for both finger(1) and mail.
+   You can use the output for both finger(1) and mail.

 Q: Do you have a PGP key?
 A: Yes, it's at ftp://alearx.org/pub/pgp/ -- pick the latest one.